Inspirational Quotations #209

 Concluding Thoughts

-The sandwich feedback technique enables a manager to restructure feedback so it is easier to deliver, reinforce good behavior and ask for improvements to the employee’s behavior.
+The sandwich feedback technique enables a manager to restructure feedback so it is easier to deliver.
+The technique also reinforces good behavior and asks for improvements.

 Inspirational Quotations #208